PATRICK LEE CHAPMAN, 1954-2018

 Also, a little anger at what passes for Christianity today.
 The syrupy sweet slogans or stickers referencing a holy God.
 Jesus likes country music best.
 Since when?
 Angels visited and left star dust on my pillows.
 Wash your sheets.
 Then there’s the health and wealth gospel.
 The name it and claim it tribe.
-The puffy haired tele-evangelists with the Gulf Streams.
+The puffy haired tele-evangelists with their Gulf Streams who prey on the poorest of the poor.
 The wacky teachings directed at women.
 Christians debating the existence of aliens, which is beyond stupid.
-No creature intelligent to wade through time and space would come here.
+This place is a mess; no intelligent creature would come here.

 Every time I recall those words, a blade of truth cuts through the muddle, and I’m reminded of what my spiritual journey is about.
 It’s about glorifying God and praying for those put my path.